michaelnguyenwex/azure-devops-mcp/README.md

         *   `itemId` (string): The ID of the work item to fetch (either AZDO or JIRA)

 2.  **`create-testcase`**
     *   Description: Creates a new Test Case work item, optionally creates a new test suite, places the test case under the test suite in Azure DevOps, and can optionally link it to a JIRA issue.
+Uses AI-powered parsing by default with automatic fallback to rule-based parsing.
     *   Parameters:
         *   `title` (string): The title of the test case.
         *   `areaPath` (string, optional): The Area Path for the test case.
         *   `iterationPath` (string, optional): The Iteration Path for the test case.
         *   `steps` (string, optional): Multi-line natural language string describing test steps.
+AI parsing is used automatically.
         *   `priority` (number, optional): Priority of the test case (1-4).
         *   `assignedTo` (string, optional): User to assign the test case to.
         *   `state` (string, optional): Initial state (e.g., "Design").